dvkch/Magneto/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+## SYKit

+Use it as you like in every project you want, redistribute with mentions of my name and don't blame me if it breaks :)

+-- dvkch

 ## SparkInspector